craigfisk/portfolio/README.md

-# portfolio
+# Portfolio

 ### Machine Learning in Business

-### Work Experience
-- "Segmentation Using Unsupervised Machine Learing"
+- "Market Segmentation Using Unsupervised Machine Learning (ML)"
-- "Using ML to Enable Expertise Networks on the QuickBooks Footprint"
+- "Using ML in Expertise Networks on the QuickBooks Footprint"
-- +Leveraging Sales Associates at Clinique in Macy's With ML"
+- +Capitalizing on Clinique Sales Associates at Macy's With ML"